 Jan 29, 2018 | Sales Best Practices

-3 Ways Inbound Insights Lead to More (and Better) Sales Meetings
+3 Ways Inbound Marketing Insights Lead to More (and Better) Sales Meetings

 The goal of every sales or account development rep — or any account executive charged with booking their own sales meeting — is to set up better meetings, and more of them.
 This is why, without the proper training in segmentation and personalization, reps often cling tightly to the “spray and pray” approach.
 After all, sales development can sometimes feel like a numbers game.